Jetsurf/jet-bot/README.md

 ### Splatoon 2 Splatnet Commands

-The following commands require you to DM the bot with `!token` and follow the instructions.
-DM `!deletetoken` to remove all tokens from the bot.
+The following commands require you to run `/token` and follow the instructions.
+Run `/token` again to remove all tokens from the bot.

  - `/stats battle NUM` : Gets stats from NUM last battle (1 is latest, upto 50)
  - `/stats rank` : Shows your ranks in the ranked gamemodes